infinum/eightshift-docs/website/docs/legacy/v5/basics/helpers-javascript.md

 Provides the ability to override component options from the parent block/component.
 The components must have the same option names as attribute standard with `componentName` prefix.

-* @param {object} manifest Original manifest from the component.
+* @param object manifest Original manifest from the component.
-* @param {string} componentName Current componentName.
+* @param string componentName Current componentName.
 This is changed depending on the passed componentName.
-* @param {string} attribute Attribute name to check without componentName prefix.
+* @param string attribute Attribute name to check without componentName prefix.
 Value is auto camelCased.
-* @param {object} options Options provided by the parent block/component.
+* @param object options Options provided by the parent block/component.

 **Usage:**